A brief summary of a journal or research article, book, speech, or other material to help the reader quickly grasp the contents and purpose.

 Location code for the Institute of Texan Cultures Library.

-A term that appears in the UCAT library catalog that indicates an item has been received at the library but not yet catalogued.
+A term that appears in the UTSA library catalog indicating that an item has been received at the library but not yet catalogued.
 Ask at the Information Desk or Front Desk for information about obtaining the item.

 A publication containing scholarly articles written by experts on current research in a particular field.
 Articles are usually accompanied by an abstract and bibliography.

-Location code used in the UCAT online catalog for the John Peace Library, Main Campus.
+Location code used in the UTSA Catalog for the John Peace Library, Main Campus.

 Children's literature.
 The UTSA Library has collections of children and young adult literature shelved both at the John Peace Library Building, 3rd Floor, and at the Downtown Campus Library.